MLAS Logo

 Clinical Experience

+In his role as Obstetric Risk Management Lead Consultant at Dorset County Hospital, Mr Shoukrey investigates clinical risks and medical malpractice.
+He is also lead clinician for Minimal Access Gynaecological (keyhole) Surgery at Dorset County Hospital.
 Whilst there, he has introduced new surgical procedures including Total Laparoscopic Hysterectomy and Laparoscopic Resection of Endometriosis.
 He routinely performs general gynaecological surgical procedures, including abdominal and vaginal surgery.
 He also manages complex pregnancy, postnatal problems and childbirth, including caesarean sections and instrumental deliveries.

 Mr Shoukrey teaches at the Royal College of Obstetricians and Gynaecologists, including training doctors in laparoscopic/ hysteroscopic skills and emergency obstetrics including instrumental deliveries and shoulder dystocia.
-He is also a Royal College examiner.
+He is also a Royal College examiner, and has presented scientific research papers at both national and international meetings, with published articles in scientific journals in the field of minimal access surgery.

 Frequently Asked Questions